Seifenn/vite-module-federation-angular-test/README.md

 # Vite Plugin Federation with Angular

-This repository tests the `@module-federation/vite` with Angular, based on the work done in [brandonroberts/angular-vite](https://github.com/brandonroberts/angular-vite).
+This repository tests the `@module-federation/vite` with Angular and AnalogJS, based on the work done in [brandonroberts/angular-vite](https://github.com/brandonroberts/angular-vite).
+It also tests a host with analogjs to test SSR.
+But now the module federation plugin is not compatible with SSR.

 ## Overview

 This project contains two applications:
 - **Remote App**: The application that exposes components.
-- **Host App**: The application that consumes the remote components.
+- **Angular Host App**: The application that consumes the remote components.
+- **Analog Host App**: The application that consumes the remote components with analogjs.

-The goal is to connect the remote app to the host app and display a button with a counter on the host.
-However, during this process, we are encountering the following error:
+The goal is to connect the remote app to the host app and display a button with a counter on the host.We succeeded in connecting the host and the remote with angular vite and analogjs.
+However, during this process, the module federation plugin does not support SSR therefore we cant test the results with SSR enabled on analog.

-Error loading component: b: NG0203

-This error leads to uncertainty about whether the issue originates from the plugin itself or its compatibility with Angular, as there are currently no examples addressing this specific use case.

 ## Repository Structure

 - **Remote App**: Located in the `remote` directory, this app exposes a button component.
-- **Host App**: Located in the `host` directory, this app attempts to load and display the component from the remote app.
+- **Host/Analog App**: Located in the `host` directory, this app attempts to load and display the component from the remote app.

 ## Installation